CSC3170-2022Fall/project-team-21/README.md

 ![Untitled](presentation/images/Untitled.png)
 To implement the specific database and related methods, we divide it into a number of classes, such as `Row` class, `SchemaItem` class, `Table` class, `CommandInterpreter` class and `Database` class.

-The `Row` class serves as the underlying storage unit for information about tables in the database, and it records row information. `SchemaItem` class is used to Records tables’ schemas.
+The `Row` class serves as the underlying storage unit for information about tables in the database, and it records row information. `SchemaItem` class is used to record tables’ schemas.
 Its structure and methods are similar to `Row` class.
 The class `Table` consists of row operations including getting, removing, and inserting the row.
 Furthermore, it is also used to print, load, and save the table.
 This table class will be used to construct the database class.
 The `database` class has several functionalities: add, remove, and get a table.
 Moreover, it also has functions to execute and save the database.
 For the `CommandInterpreter`, it is used to interpret the user input and execute the command to produce the desired result.
-It covers some standard syntaxes similar to SQL, such as create, delete, insert, select, load, store, print, and many more. it first decomposes the command using the token variable with the `tokenizer`, and then processes the parsed commands case by case.
+It covers some standard syntaxes similar to SQL, such as create, delete, insert, select, load, store, print, etc. It first decomposes the command using the token variable with the function `tokenizer()`,(like the split() function in python), and then processes the parsed commands case by case.